habib-tamuk/RDTLM/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Datasets
++ RDTLM implementation dataset
-The dataset can be found in the **COVID-19 Radiography Database** directory.
-The dataset is collected from [1].
+   + The dataset can be found in the **COVID-19 Radiography Database** directory.
+   + The dataset is collected from [1].

-To download the dataset directly from Kaggle, visit: https://www.kaggle.com/datasets/tawsifurrahman/covid19-radiography-database
+   + To download the dataset directly from Kaggle, visit: https://www.kaggle.com/datasets/tawsifurrahman/covid19-radiography-database
++ Model validation datasets
+   + The datasets can be found in the **Chest X-Ray Images (Pneumonia)** and **SARS-COV-2 Ct-Scan Dataset** directory.
+   + The datasets are collected from [2] and [3].
+   + Download link for **Chest X-Ray Images (Pneumonia)**: https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia
+   + Download link for **SARS-COV-2 Ct-Scan Dataset**: https://www.kaggle.com/datasets/plameneduardo/sarscov2-ctscan-dataset

 ### Prerequisites